Many of us have experienced raised skin bumps such as warts, skin tags, milia, cyst, lipoma, Seborrheic keratoses and etc.

 Treatments: Methods for removing seborrheic keratoses include ablative laser removal using C02 laser, cryotherapy with liquid nitrogen and electrocautery.

 Most raised skin bumps are harmless and benign in nature.
 However, if it is causing you discomfort, please speak to your doctor about it.
-You should also consult your doctor if you are concerned about any changes in your bumps or the overall condition of your skin.
+Now you know the 7 Types of Common Skin Bumps (Causes & Treatments), you should also consult your doctor if you are concerned about any changes in your bumps or the overall condition of your skin.

 Contact us at +65 9728 2861